 When people have access to easy-to-understand instructions, guides, and tips, tasks become easier, and mistakes are reduced.
 New employees can quickly get up to speed, reducing onboarding time.

-A notable 44 percent of employees express a desire for broader integration and utilization of internal communication tools.
-This goes to show that internal communication is poor or entirely lacking in some companies.
+A notable 44% of employees express a desire for broader integration and utilization of internal communication tools.
+This shows that internal communication is poor or entirely lacking in some companies.

 This article covers the theory and practicalities that we considered in creating superior internal product documentation.
 It also features common internal documentation challenges and actionable tips on how to tackle them.